NCI-Agency/anet/docs/User_Workflows_and_Documentation.md

 ### Creating a new position

-To create a new person in ANET:
+To create a new position in ANET:

 1. Click on the “Create” button on the top right-hand side of the page.
 1. Then select “New Position” from the dropdown menu of options.